lirezap/OMS/README.md

 #### CPU & Memory Level

-The project supports both one-core per symbol or one-core per multiple symbols architecture.
+The project supports both one-symbol per core or multiple-symbols per core architecture.
 The GC pressure is tried to be minimal, for example off-heap memory with manual control over allocation and de-allocation is nearly used all over the packages to gain better performance numbers.

 #### What about performance numbers?

 The project is able to match 10000 crash-safe persisted orders per symbol (ex.
 BTC/USDT) per second.
 For example if you have two active symbols, on each symbol you easily can reach 10K matches, meaning 20K total.
-One-core per symbol or one-core per multiple symbols may affect these numbers.
+One-symbol per core or multiple-symbols per core may affect these numbers.

 ---